Last Updated on

 Hair Colour Charts

-Each manufacturer lays out their hair colour charts differently, though they are generally logical and organised into tonal groups (like mahogany, red or ash).
+Each manufacturer lays out their hair colour charts for hairdressing differently, though they are generally logical and organised into tonal groups (like mahogany, red or ash).

 Below are some examples of hair colour charts to see how they are laid out and how the ICC is used.
 Click on the hair colour charts to go large.